nixworks/public/news/2006/01/3/README.md

 ##### Israeli-Palestinian Conflict
 ### [ Israeli-Palestinian Conflict: Israel Police prevents Palestinians in East Jerusalem from campaigning in the upcoming Elections in the Palestinian National Authority. ](/news/2006/01/3/israeli-palestinian-conflict-israel-police-prevents-palestinians-in-east-jerusalem-from-campaigning-in-the-upcoming-elections-in-the-pales.md)
-_Context: East Jerusalem, Israeli police, Israeli-Palestinian Conflict, Palestinians, elections_
+_Context: East Jerusalem, Israel Police, Israeli-Palestinian Conflict, Palestinians, elections_

 ##### Iraqi insurgency
 ### [ Conflict in Iraq: Six members of the same family of 14 have been confirmed killed following a U.S. airstrike in Northern Iraq. ](/news/2006/01/3/conflict-in-iraq-six-members-of-the-same-family-of-14-have-been-confirmed-killed-following-a-u-s-airstrike-in-northern-iraq.md)